Updated on November 10, 2023 by Julie McCool

 Hidden in a small alley on 2nd Street is a fine dining Charlottesville restaurant with a cool bar and a speakeasy vibe.
 The Alley Light offers an upscale but accessible menu of small plates and shared boards, perfect for a group or date night out.
 The Bone Marrow with escargots is a dramatic and delicious plate to share.
 Pair your plates with wine, port, or a custom cocktail from the beautiful bar.

 Pretty lanterns fill the ceiling in the dining room of this modern Mexican restaurant.
-The restaurant occupies a second floor location on the western end of the pedestrian mall.
+The restaurant occupies a second-floor location on the western end of the pedestrian mall.
 The menu is refined, with shared plates and entrees that are a cut above most American-style Mexican.

 Pair a bustling diner interior with excellent scratch-made and locally-sourced dishes and you are sure to draw a crowd.
 Bizou bustles at lunch, filling a compact area of booths and tables with hungry diners.
-A full bar, good wine list, and craft beer and cider selection round out the experience.
+A full bar, good wine list, and craft beer and cider selection round out the dining experience.

-Bizou is open for lunch 11:30 – 2:00 daily (Saturday to 2:30; Sunday from 11:00), 5:00 – 9:00 daily, weekends to 10:00.
+Bizou is open for lunch 11:30 – 2:00 weekdays, brunch 11:00 to 2:00 weekends, and dinner 5:00 – 9:00 daily (weekends to 10:00).

 Head to Brasserie Saison for small plates, steak frites, and a wonderful selection of beer and wine.
 The atmosphere is casual but date-night appropriate, and the menu focuses on Belgian and Dutch favorites.
 Mussels fans can choose traditional or House Style Moules Frites with beer, bacon, garlic, and chiles.
 Delicious!

-Brasserie Saison is open 11:00 – 10:00 daily with later weekend hours.
+Brasserie Saison is open 5:00 – 10:00 daily (Wednesday to 9:00) and it closed Tuesday.

 Citizen Burger Bar is open daily 11:00 – midnight, but the kitchen closes at 10:30 (11:30 on weekends).